 The Core: All students will follow a common core consisting of seven classes.
 The goal of these courses is to goal is to ensure that students have a solid theoretical and technical foundation.
 Students must complete the first five courses before moving into their desired "thread."

-Threads: After completing the first five core classes, student split into three threads, Communication/Gaming, Technology, or Visual Media Design.
+Threads: After completing the first five core classes, student split into three threads, Communication/Gaming, Technology, or Media Arts.
 The curriculum inside these threads is set up to have a minimum of required classes to allow students as much freedom as possible to create an individualized structure that meets her/his ambitions and goals.
 As digital media converges and intersects, we want our students to be comfortable juggling platforms, software and content produced in any medium to produce effective, compelling and attractive interactive media.